NBA Rumors: Derrick Rose Should Replace Jeff Teague As Timberwolves Starting PG, Says Kevin Garnett

 — Timberwolves (@Timberwolves) September 11, 2018

-Now that another former Bull, Luol Deng, joined the Timberwolves, it is intriguing to know if Coach Tom Thibodeau will use the strategy that helped the Bulls become a successful team in the Eastern Conference.
-If Derrick Rose proves he’s 100 percent healthy and succeeds to regain his All-Star form, there is a possibility, though only minimal, that Thibodeau will try using him as his starting point guard.
+Now that another former Bull, Luol Deng, has joined the Timberwolves, it is intriguing to know if Coach Tom Thibodeau will use the strategy that helped the Bulls become a successful team in the Eastern Conference.
+If Derrick Rose proves he’s 100 percent healthy and succeeds in regaining his All-Star form, there is a possibility, though only minimal, that Thibodeau will try using him as his starting point guard.

 Like Kevin Garnett, Jamal Crawford also believes in Derrick Rose.
 Despite his history of injuries, Crawford still considered Rose as one of the elite point guards in the league.